-Broken Arrow Public Schools was awarded the Government Finance Officers Association of the United States and Canada (GFOA) Certificate of Achievement for Excellence in Financial Reporting for the fiscal year ended June 30, 2021.
-This marks the ninth consecutive year the district received the award.
+Broken Arrow Public Schools was awarded the Government Finance Officers Association of the United States and Canada (GFOA) Certificate of Achievement for Excellence in Financial Reporting for the fiscal year ended June 30, 2022.
+This marks the tenth consecutive year the district received the award.
 In order to be awarded a Certificate of Achievement, a governmental unit must publish an easily readable and efficiently organized Annual Comprehensive Financial Report.
 The report must satisfy both accounting principles generally accepted in the United States of America and applicable legal requirements.

-The District has proudly participated in the Certificate of Excellence in Financial Reporting by the Association of School Business Officials International (ASBO) and was designated the award for the June 30, 2021 fiscal year, marking the ninth award for the district.
+Additionally, Broken Arrow Public Schools was awarded the Certificate of Excellence in Financial Reporting by the Association of School Business Official International (ASBO) for its Annual Comprehensive Financial Report for the year ended June 30, 2022, marking the 10th award for the district.
+The District believes the Annual Comprehensive Financial Report continues to conform to the standards for which this award was granted.